decretist/Dissertation/Chapter3/chapter3.markdown

 *Bio-Bibliographical Guide to Medieval and Early Modern Jurists.*
 Pennington does not indicate that Simon of Bisignano was a student of Gratian.
 Glosses attributed to Simon of Bisignano are indicated by the *sigla* s., si., and sy.
-(Rudolf Weigand, “The Development of the Glossa Ordinaria to Gratian’s Decretum,” in *The History of Medieval Canon Law in the Classical Period, 1140-1234: From Gratian to the Decretals of Pope Gregory IX*, ed.
-Wilfried Hartmann and Kenneth Pennington, History of Medieval Canon Law (Washington, D.C: Catholic University of America Press, 2008), 97) **Simon's glosses are dated earlier than his *Summa* (cite Hartmann and Pennington).**
+Rudolf Weigand, “The Development of the Glossa Ordinaria to Gratian’s Decretum,” in *The History of Medieval Canon Law in the Classical Period, 1140-1234: From Gratian to the Decretals of Pope Gregory IX*, ed.
+Wilfried Hartmann and Kenneth Pennington, History of Medieval Canon Law (Washington, D.C: Catholic University of America Press, 2008), 55–97, 97.
+Simon's glosses are dated earlier than his *Summa*.
+Weigand, , 75.

 [17] Stephan Kuttner, “Research on Gratian: Acta and Agenda,” in *Studies in the History of Medieval Canon Law*, Collected Studies CS325 (Aldershot, Hampshire, Great Britain : Brookfield, Vt., USA: Variorum ;
 Gower, 1990), 7.
-Noonan, “Gratian Slept Here”, 157, rejects this, but Kuttner disagrees.
-Simon of Bisignano refers to Gratian as *magister* and to himself as *discipulus* in his comments on C.27 q.2, Simon of Bisignano, *Summa in Decretum Simonis Bisinianensis*, ed.
+Noonan, “Gratian Slept Here”, 157, rejects this, but Kuttner disagrees. **Landau says "frequently"**.

+[18] Simon of Bisignano, *Summa in Decretum Simonis Bisinianensis*, ed.
 Pier Virginio Aimone-Braida, Monumenta Iuris Canonici.
-Series A, Corpus Glossatorum ;
-Vol. 8 (Città del Vaticano: Biblioteca Apostolica Vaticana, 2014), 412.
-Simon again refers to Gratian as *magister* in his comments on D.4 c.31 of *de Consecratione*: "*Quod quamuis Magister noster docuerit, nos tamen in hoc nolumus eum imitari.* Although our master taught that, we nevertheless do not wish to imitate him in this (PLE)."
-Simon of Bisignano, *Summa in Decretum Simonis Bisinianensis*, 542. **Page numbers may not coincide with print edition cited: the version of the Aimone edition I have access to is a PDF dated Fribourg 2007.
-BibTex records in merged.bib are inconsistent as to whether to use the author's or editor's name as the basis for the tag.**
+Series A, Corpus Glossatorum ; Vol. 8 (Città del Vaticano: Biblioteca Apostolica Vaticana, 2014), 412.
+Page numbers may not coincide with the print edition cited: the version of the Aimone edition I have access to is a PDF dated Fribourg 2007.

+[19] Simon of Bisignano, 542.

-[18] "In the first recension, Gratian I both collected authoritative texts and commented upon them, as did Peter Lombard in his roughly contemporary *Sentences*.
+[20] "In the first recension, Gratian I both collected authoritative texts and commented upon them, as did Peter Lombard in his roughly contemporary *Sentences*.
 Both texts were written to meet the need for a basic text-book in the teaching of their respective disciplines.
 Other